 The Group and the Company recognise inventory at the lower of cost and net realizable value.
 The Group and the Company assess whether the value of inventory recognised at cost is not lower that its net realisable value based on the historical data and actual results of inventory items sold below cost after the financial year end.
-If the recognised inventory write-down to net realisable value was 5 % higher/lower, the Group's and the Company's profit before income tax for the year 2019 would be EUR 88 thousand lower/ higher (2018: EUR 151 thousand, respectively).
+If the recognised inventory write-down to net realisable value was 5 % higher/lower, the Group's and the Company's profit before income tax for the year 2020 would be EUR 75 thousand lower/ higher (2019: EUR 88 thousand, respectively).
+See Note 19 for more details.